sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Notes Type

-Notes type is array with 1 or more items of type Note.
+Notes type (`notes_t`) is array with 1 or more items of type Note.
 Value type of every such Note item is object with the mandatory properties type and text.
 A note may provide the additional properties audience and title.

     "notes_t": {
       // ..